zhenga8533/pogo-calendar/README.md

 # Pokémon GO Event Calendar

-A responsive and feature-rich event calendar for Pokémon GO, built with React, TypeScript, and Material-UI.
-This application allows users to view, filter, and save upcoming in-game events to create a personalized schedule.
+A comprehensive and polished single-page application for tracking Pokémon GO events.
+This project was built from the ground up, evolving from a simple data display into a full-featured, interactive calendar with advanced filtering, custom event management, and a modern, responsive user interface.

 ---

 ## Live Demo

-You can view the live application here: https://zhenga8533.github.io/pogo-calendar
+You can view the live application here: `https://zhenga8533.github.io/pogo-calendar`

 ---

 ## Features

+### Dynamic Calendar & Theming

-- **Interactive Calendar:** View events in a full calendar with Month, Week, Day, and List views, powered by FullCalendar.
+- **Multiple Views:** View events in a full calendar with Month, Week, Day, and List views, powered by FullCalendar.
+- **Light & Dark Modes:** A theme toggle with persistence in `localStorage`.
+- **Custom Dark Mode Theming:** Thoroughly styled dark mode that covers all aspects of the calendar, including headers and pop-ups.
+- **Responsive Header:** A modern "glassmorphism" header that becomes opaque on scroll and adapts its layout for mobile.

+### Event Management

-- **Color-Coded Events:** Events are color-coded by their category for easy at-a-glance identification.
+- **Color-Coded Events:** Events are colored by category, with dynamically generated colors for any new, unknown categories.
-- **Comprehensive Filtering:**
-  - **Search:** Instantly filter events by their title.
-  - **Category:** Select one or more categories to display.
-  - **Date Range:** Use date pickers to view events within a specific period.
-  - **Time of Day:** Use a range slider to show events that start within certain hours of the day.
-- **Save/Favorite Events:** Mark your favorite events with a star.
-A "Saved Events" filter allows you to see your personalized schedule.
+- **Save/Favorite Events:** Mark events as "saved" with a star icon, both on the event and in the details pop-up.
+- **Custom Events:** Full CRUD (Create, Read, Update, Delete) functionality for user-created events.
+- **"Add to Calendar":** Export any event to a universal `.ics` file that can be imported into Google Calendar, Apple Calendar, Outlook, etc.

+### Advanced Filtering

+- **Multi-faceted Filtering:** Filter events by search term, date range, and a specific time-of-day range using a slider.
+- **Optimized Category Filter:** A modern pop-up menu for category selection with grouping, color keys, "Select All," and "Clear All" actions.
+- **Integrated "Saved" Filter:** Filter by your saved events directly from the category menu.
+- **View-Specific Filters:** Each calendar view (Month, Week, Day, List) remembers its own unique filter settings.

+### Polished User Experience

-- **Persistent State:** Your filter settings and saved events are automatically saved in your browser's `localStorage` for your next visit.
+- **Persistent State:** All filters and user data (saved & custom events) are saved in the browser's `localStorage`.
-- **Fully Responsive:** A clean, mobile-friendly layout with a collapsible filter panel in a drawer for smaller screens.
+- **Fully Responsive:** A clean, mobile-friendly layout with a collapsible filter drawer.
+- **Skeleton Loaders:** A modern skeleton screen is shown during the initial data fetch for improved perceived performance.
+- **Empty State:** A user-friendly message appears when filters result in no events.
+- **Toast Notifications:** Clear feedback is provided for actions like creating and deleting events.

 ---